gfiorav/carto_loves_mac/README.md

 ### PostgreSQL

-WARNING: The following method will install the latest version of PostgreSQL available to brew.
-You should NOT do that.
-Find a way to specifiy you want 9.5 so it's compatible with CARTO.
-There are several methods to do this in brew but I haven't decided yet.
-I'd recommend against using custom taps by other users.

-We will use `brew` to install PostgreSQL.
+We will use `brew` to install PostgreSQL 9.5.
 There is one important bit though, we must specify `--with-python` to make sure we get that `plypythonu` extension we will later need.

 ```
+brew tap Homebrew/homebrew-versions
-brew install postgres --with-python # MAKE SURE IT'S 9.5, read WARNING above.
+brew install homebrew/versions/postgresql95 --with-python
 ```

 and make it run: